Best 10 Major Global Fashion Cities

-In recent years, Berlin’s fashion tech community has taken over the clothing industry with innovations in fashion automating and personalization.
+In recent years, Berlin’s fashion tech community has taken over the clothing industry with innovations in fashion automation and personalization.

-This fashion capital of the world knows how to promote ethical clothing, slow fashion, and sustainable clothing, as The Ethical Fashion Show and Green Showroom are the two most popular events during Berlin Fashion Week.
+This fashion capital of the world knows how to promote ethical clothing and sustainable fashion, as The Ethical Fashion Show and Green Showroom are the two most popular events during Berlin Fashion Week.

 Berlin is a great city to discover next-generation fashion, and in addition, you’ll get to experience the famed art scene, fantastic nightlife, and many historical museums.

 Mumbai is India’s commercial capital and one of the fastest-growing fashion capitals globally.

 The array of textile manufacturing companies, luxurious fabrics, and stunning embroidery set the city apart from all the rest.